Text Input

 |---|---|---|

-If an operation is missing or invalid for the kind, the runtime normalizes it to set.
+If an operation is missing or invalid for the kind, the runtime treats it as Set.
 That keeps old data from crashing, but you should still fix the warning or field before release.

 Use {variableKey} in supported text fields.
 Variable keys must start with a letter or underscore and then use letters, numbers, or underscores.